locus-fokee/xmonad.hs/README.md

 IDK much about xmonad and window managers.
 I also appologize if I use wrong terms.
 I created this configuration file using code from the default xmonad.hs, using Derek Taylor's or DT's xmonad config and some parts of other people's code from the internet, from github also, etc. etc.
 Hope, one of you enjoy my config which is not entirely mine, TBH, I have told, and Help me make it Better.
+BTW, I made this repository so that if i loose data or if i reinstall some other linux distro, i can just git clone and have my the config exactly the way i want it to be. i may include images and wallpapers, .xpm images, etc. once this config becomes what i want it to be.
+Suggested Images also welcomed.
+Also, please tell me how do I make this repo more useful to people like me who have old hardware, want to be on a pc with only a full fledged wm, in my case xmonad. and most are the things preconfigured and don't need things which are waste for 'them', in my case transparency options. i tried it once, my system freezed and that day was a headache.
 *Note for me: I will Polish this repository with time.
 *Note for others/public/viewers: This is not complete.
 It can surely give you errors.
 If you are like me a "noob" and want to play with my config and learn, it's your choice to use this config. idk.
 BTW, Thanks for reading felt like I'm writing a Blog.